We're super excited to share more crafty DIY ideas with you.

 You'll need to check your inbox for an email from us to confirm your request went through.

 And why not let others know about it too.

 The holiday season is around the corner and one of the best parts for me is the tree!!
 But not everyone has space for a real thing or the time to pack away all those decorations when January rolls around.
-Ermmmm, that would be me 😉 These unique, geometric Christmas trees are quick and easy to make and you can personalized them to fit your unique style.
+Ermmmm, that would be me 😉 These unusual, geometric Christmas trees are quick and easy to make and you can personalize them to fit your unique style.
 It doesn’t matter if it’s rustic and natural or modern glam, the trees look lovely and they’re budget friendly too.